amitxv/PC-Tuning/docs/post-install.md

 - Applications that require a high resolution already call for 1ms (1kHz) most of the time.
 In the context of a multimedia application, this means that it can maintain the pace of events within a resolution of 1ms, but we can take advantage of 0.5ms (2kHz) being the maximum resolution supported on most systems

 - The implementation of timer resolution changed in Windows 10 2004+ so that the calling process does not affect the system on a global level but can be restored on Windows Server and Windows 11+ with the registry key below as explained in depth [here](/docs/research.md#fixing-timing-precision-in-windows-after-the-great-rule-change).
 In terms of the global behavior, you should have already chosen an appropriate Windows version after going through the [What Version of Windows Should You Use?](/docs/pre-install.md#what-version-of-windows-should-you-use) section.
 As long as the process that requires high precision is calling for a higher resolution, this does not matter.
-Although, it limits us from raising the resolution beyond 1ms (unless you have a kernel mode driver which is a topic for another day)
+Although, it limits us from raising the resolution beyond 1ms (unless you have a kernel-mode driver which is a topic for another day)

     ```
     [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\kernel]